enlavin/sous-vide-sonoff/README.md

 The project has been generated using the [PlatformIO](https://platformio.org/) environment with Visual Studio Code.
 Building the project with this ide is a matter of opening the folder and hitting "Build".
 You probably can use a different IDE to generate the binaries if you want to, but this seemed easy enough for me.

-The projects depend on a couple of libraries for Arduino, but PlatformIO takes care of retrieving them during the compilation:
+The project depends on a couple of libraries for Arduino, but PlatformIO takes care of retrieving them during the compilation:

-* OneWire, DallasTemperature
+* OneWire, DallasTemperature (temperature probe)
-* PID
+* PID (PID controller)
-* PubSubClient
+* PubSubClient (MQTT client)

 ## WiFi and MQTT